 There are 3,600 seconds in an hour and 28,800 seconds in a full eight-hour workday.
 As Rich Dad, Poor Dad author Robert Kiyosaki has pointed out; wealthy people become so because they understand leverage.
 And one of the things you can leverage is time.
 So the practice you are about to under-take will determine the leverage you have with your day-to-day activities.

 If you were to go to a doctor, the doctor’s first step would be to find a diagnosis.
-This exercise is a kind of diagnostic tool for your business; it will help you evaluate what you and your team, however large or small it is, are focused on.
+This exercise is a diagnostic tool for your business; it will help you evaluate what you and your team, however large or small it is, are focused on.
 It will help you break down what your day looks like and will enable you to see where you can buy back some time.
-I call this time-freedom the temporal space you need to strategize and think.
+I call this time freedom the temporal space you need to strategize and think.